ELMAHFOUDOUSOUSS/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link :this script Create a symbolic link to /bin/ls, named __ls__
 14-copy_html: a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 100-lets_move:move all the files that start with maj to /tmp/u
-101-clean_emacs: Create a script that deletes all files in the current working directory that end with the character ~.
+101-clean_emacs: Create a script that deletes all files in the current working directory that end with the character ~ .
+102-tree:a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.